 On the other hand, there already is a state park on Jamaica Bay, Bayswater Point State Park in the Rockaways.
 I recognize that this park’s mission is to preserve nature, but why not allow for footpaths, benches, and a few informative signs?
 Before proposing a new park, why not reopen those that were closed earlier for budgetary reasons?
 Not only Bayswater Point, but also a certain State Park in Westchester Country whose namesake is unpopular around here, but it’s still a park.

 In total, there are eight State Parks within NYC.
-Spring Creek State Park, (or whatever its eventual name), would be the ninth.
+Shirley Chisholm State Park, as it will be named, would be the ninth.
 Of the 62 counties in this state, 8 of them do not have State Parks (not counting Adirondack Park, Catskill Park, State Historic Sites, State Golf Courses, and DEC preserves).
 Nevertheless with 140 State Parks to name, New York should be proud.
 We came up with the idea.